tylerjwoodfin/cabinet/README.md

 ## Configuration

 - Upon first launch, the tool will prompt you to enter your MongoDB credentials, as well as the cluster name and Database name.
-These are stored only within the package, as a file named `cabinet_config.json` within the package directory.
+These are stored in `~/.config/cabinet/config.json`.

 - You will be asked to configure your default editor from the list of available editors on your system.
 If this step is skipped, or an error occurs, `nano` will be used.